 "European LDAP Server" in the example).
 Make sure that this text is unique per LDAP or AD section you configure.
 The LDAP section name is treated case sensitively.

 RStudio Connect can support more than one LDAP server through multiple, uniquely named LDAP configuration sections.
 Other complex LDAP configurations can also be achieved by using multiple LDAP sections.

-If multiple LDAP sections have the same name, they will be combined as described in Appendix 15.
-As this is unlikely your intent, please take care to give unique names to each LDAP configuration section.
+If multiple LDAP sections have the same name, they will be combined as described in Appendix A. As this is unlikely your intent, please take care to give unique names to each LDAP configuration section.

 Here is an sample configuration using two LDAP sections.

 [LDAP "European LDAP Server"] ...
 [LDAP "Statistics Department LDAP Server"] ...

 Each of these sections will have a variety of configuration settings, which are explained below.